Parachute Jumper: Plot

-Marine pilots Bill Keller (Douglas Fairbanks, Jr.) and "Toodles" Cooper (Frank McHugh) are shot down over Nicaragua.
+Marine pilots Bill Keller and "Toodles" Cooper are shot down over Nicaragua.
 When a search party finds them drunk and unharmed in a cantina, they and the Marine Corps agree to split ways.
 In no time, they find employment as commercial pilots with a New York firm.
 Upon arrival, though, they find their new employer has gone bankrupt.
-Unemployed and nearly broke, they encounter a woman named "Alabama" Brent (Bette Davis) and ask her to share their apartment to save expenses.
-After escaping death in a parachuting stunt, Bill finally lands a job with bootlegger Kurt Weber (Leo Carrillo).
+Unemployed and nearly broke, they encounter a woman named "Alabama" Brent and ask her to share their apartment to save expenses.
+After escaping death in a parachuting stunt, Bill finally lands a job with bootlegger Kurt Weber.
 Thus, both Bill and Toodles become entangled in Weber's smuggling schemes, flying in contraband liquor from Canada.
 On one such trip, Bill shoots down two Border Patrol airplanes while mistaking them for hijackers.
 Fortunately, there are no fatalities.

-Meanwhile, Weber and his henchman Steve (Harold Huber) set a deadly trap for two disgruntled, unpaid ex-employees.
+Meanwhile, Weber and his henchman Steve set a deadly trap for two disgruntled, unpaid ex-employees.
 Repulsed, Bill hands in his resignation, but Weber persuades him and Toodles to each make one more delivery.
 Later, Bill learns this time they are smuggling narcotics, not liquor.
 At the same time, the authorities close in on Weber's office.
 Weber and Bill elude their trap and fly a plane to Canada.
 Once again, Border Patrol planes give chase, shooting Weber's plane down.
 Afterwards, Bill persuades border officials that he is the innocent victim of "kidnapper" Weber.
 In the end, Toodles decides to re-enlist in the Marines.
 Bill proposes to Alabama, promising he can support her if he too rejoins the Corps.
 So Bill and Toodles return where they started.